iris-hep/iris-hep.github.io/pages/jobs.md

 ### New York University

-   * [Postdoctoral Researcher](http://apply.interfolio.com/59315) in Analysis Systems and Innovative Algorithms, with an emphasis on machine learning. -- contact kyle.cranmer@nyu.edu for more information.
+   * [Postdoctoral Researcher](http://apply.interfolio.com/59315) in Analysis Systems and Innovative Algorithms, with an emphasis on machine learning.
+Deadline **1 Feb, 2019** -- contact kyle.cranmer@nyu.edu for more information.

-   * Application Developer in Analysis Systems, with an emphasis on web and cloud technologies, reproducibility, and open science. --coming soon , please contact kyle.cranmer@nyu.edu for more information.
+   * [Application Developer](https://apply.interfolio.com/59839) in Analysis Systems, with an emphasis on web and cloud technologies, reproducibility, and open science.
+Deadline **15 Feb, 2019** -- please contact kyle.cranmer@nyu.edu for more information.

    * [Postdoctoral Researcher](https://apply.interfolio.com/50856): pre-existing postdoctoral opening on ATLAS that can be split with IRIS-HEP.
 Deadline **31 Dec, 2018**